CIHR Doctoral Research Awards - Frequently Asked Questions

 13. Who can I choose as a sponsor?

-CIHR recommends that the candidate choose 3 sponsors under whom you have trained and who have had a good opportunity to assess your potential for research.
+CIHR recommends that you choose 3 sponsors under whom you have trained and who have had a good opportunity to assess your potential for research.
 Be aware of the importance accorded to your choice as sponsor assessments provided are considered by the Peer Review Committee.

-14. How do the Sponsorship Assessments work in ResearchNet and where can I find a sample of the assessment?
+14. How do the Sponsorship Assessments work in ResearchNet and where can I find a sample form?

-A sample of the "Sponsor's Assessment of a candidate for a Doctoral Research Award" form can be found in the Index of Funding Related Forms.
+A sample of the "Sponsor's Assessment of a candidate for a Doctoral Research Award" form can be found in the Index of Funding Related Forms and is available for information purposes only.

 16. What are priority announcements and how can I apply for them?